 Cherry Pie Filling

-In a large bowl, stir together cornstarch, sugar, salt, vanilla extract, almond extract, and lemon juice.
+- In a large bowl, stir together cornstarch, sugar, salt, vanilla extract, almond extract, and lemon juice.

 Make the Cherry Pie

-Place one Pie Crust on a floured surface and roll out to 1/4 inch thickness.
+- Place one Pie Crust on a floured surface and roll out to ¼ inch thickness.

-Spoon Cherry Pie Filling into dough lined baking dish.
+- Spoon Cherry Pie Filling into dough lined baking dish.

-Place entire pie in the fridge to chill while oven is preheating.
+- Place entire pie in the fridge to chill for 30-45 minutes.
 Preheat Oven to 400 F (204 C).

-Bake on middle rack for 25 minutes.
+- Bake on middle rack for 25 minutes.
 Reduce heat to 350 F (176 C) and bake for an additional 40-45 minutes until crust is golden brown and cherry juices are bubbling.